Thomas Kipling: Life

 Born at Bowes, Yorkshire (now in County Durham), he was the son of William Kipling, a cattle salesman.
-He received his early education at Scroton and at Sedbergh School, and was admitted a sizar of St. John's College, Cambridge, on 28 June 1764.
+He received his early education at Scorton and at Sedbergh School, and was admitted a sizar of St. John's College, Cambridge, on 28 June 1764.
 He graduated B.A. in 1768, was elected a fellow of his college 29 January 1770, and commenced M.A. in 1771.
 In 1773 he was elected one of the taxors of the university.
 He took the degree of B.D. in 1779.
 In 1782 he was elected Lady Margaret's preacher on the resignation of Richard Farmer.
 He was created D.D. in 1784, in which year he was presented by his college to the vicarage of Holme on Spalding Moor, Yorkshire.
 In 1787 he was appointed deputy regius professor of divinity, the professor, Richard Watson, being in ill-health.
 In 1792 he preached the Boyle lectures, but did not print the course.

 In 1792 Kipling was attacked by liberals in the university for his part in promoting the prosecution of William Frend, Fellow of Jesus College who had attacked the established Church of England.
 On 10 February 1798 he was made Dean of Peterborough.
 In the summer of 1802 he resigned the deputy professorship of divinity.

 When John Lingard's Strictures on Herbert Marsh's Comparative View of the Churches of England and Rome appeared in 1815, Kipling took offence at the terminology "modern church of England"; and thinking that it came within the category of "seditious words, in derogation of the established religion", wrote to Lingard through the public papers informing him that unless within a reasonable time he published a vindication of his "inflammatory language" he would be indicted.
 Lingard merely advertised his Strictures in all the papers which had published Kipling's letter; and the controversy died away.
 Jeremy Bentham mentioned a letter of Kipling of 1815 on schism in his Church-of-Englandism (1817), though a fuller treatment of points he wished to make against Kipling, Gerard Andrewes and Nicholas Vansittart was omitted for reasons of length.

 Kipling died at his parsonage, after a lingering illness, on 28 January 1822.